 Tinted windows are extremely common on vehicles, but you may not realize just how popular they are among homeowners too.
 Whether you already have residential tinted windows or you’re just thinking about investing in them, you will benefit from reading this article.
-In the following paragraphs, you’ll learn how to care for your home’s tinted windows properly, no matter if they are brand new or you’ve had them for a while.
+Here you’ll learn how to care for your home’s tinted windows properly, no matter if they are brand new or you’ve had them for a while!

 Key Things to Be Aware Of:

 - After your residential window film is applied, it will take two to three weeks before it is completely dry.
 Do not touch it or wipe it down during this timeframe or you run the risk of damaging it beyond repair.
 If serious damage does occur, it will have to be reapplied by a technician.

 - Residential window tint blocks a high percentage of the ultraviolet rays that can enter your home through its windows.
 This is beneficial not only for your family’s health and wellness but for your furnishings.
 The fewer UV rays that hit them, the less prone they will be to fading and discoloration.